How Can I Replace Old Kitchen Cabinet Doors and Drawer Fronts

-Another very "green" thing to do when kitchen remodeling, if your old cabinet boxes are sturdy and still have a decent finish, is to replace the old doors and drawer fronts with new ones that either match or contrast the old boxes.
-Measure and order new doors from a reputable company like ours.
+Want to know another very "green" thing to do when kitchen remodeling?
+Here's how to replace your old kitchen cabinet doors and drawer fronts.
+If your old cabinet boxes are sturdy and still have a decent finish, you can replace the old doors and drawer fronts with new ones that either match or contrast the old boxes.
+Measure and order new doors from a reputable company.

 The most critical aspect of replacing cabinet doors and drawer fronts is making them look right by centering them on their openings and keeping them square.
 Masking tape makes this task precise, but apply the tape lightly and pull it off gently to avoid pulling off the cabinet finish.
 If using a cordless drill to drive hinge screws, set its clutch to keep from overdriving the screws.